 It is 100% worth every single penny you spend.
-Financial worries aside, you will love being a homeowner and having a place that you can call your own.
+Financial worries and kidding aside, you will love being a homeowner and having a place that you can call your own.
 I remember when my husband and I built our starter home more than 12 years ago.
 We were 20 and 21, terrified of the financial commitment we were making, and we were shocked at the cost.
 Fast forward a decade and four kids later and we now own than home and our dream home, and it was actually less of a shock this time around.
 Of course, we know a bit more about buying a home and about financing a home now than we did when we were fresh out of school.

 What we know more than anything is that the mortgage game changes dramatically all the time.
 That means what is relevant to your mortgage now might not be relevant in a year.
 2016 is half over already – almost – and we have a few of the best tips for finding and applying for the best mortgage possible right now.

 It’s amazing how many people do not consider this all that important.
 You have to have good credit to apply for a good mortgage.
 Sure, there are people out there willing to provide you with a mortgage with less than stellar credit, but you do not want that.
 All you’ll do is pay more interest than anything, and that means less house for your money.
 Improve it now by checking for mistakes, by fixing any issues and by getting rid of your debt as quickly as possible.
 You can do it.